stevearc/aerial.nvim/README.md

   disable_max_lines = 10000,

   -- A list of all symbols to display.
-Set to false to display all symbols. filter_kind = {
+Set to false to display all symbols.
+  -- This can be a filetype map (see :help aerial-filetype-map) -- To see all available values, see :help SymbolKind filter_kind = {
     "Class",
     "Constructor",